JuliusTechCo/JuliusGraph/README.md

   <img width=50% src="assets/signup_2.png">
 </p>

-Once you registered and agreed the term of service, you will be prompted to the following page:
+Once you enters some basic information and agreed to the term of service, you will be prompted to the following page:

 <p align="center">
   <img width=50% src="assets/landingpage.png">